 Applied Developmental Psychology: executive function; social cognition; intervention

 Nicole is a second-year doctoral student working with Dr. Sabine Doebel in the Developing Minds Lab.
 She graduated from the University of Minnesota with a bachelor of science in Developmental Psychology and Neuroscience in 2015.
-She studies how children develop executive function (neurocognitive skills involved in self-control) and how these skills are related to key developmental outcomes, including school readiness and achievement, behavior and emotion regulation, as well as social cognition.
+She studies how children develop executive function (neurocognitive skills involved in self-control) and how these skills are related to key developmental outcomes, including social cognitive skills like theory of mind understanding and self-awareness.
 She is also interested in how these skills can be trained and improved to promote adaptive functioning.

 B.S.
 Developmental Psychology & Neuroscience; University of Minnesota

 Stucke, N. & Doebel, S. (2021, May).
 A Meta-Analysis of Early Childhood Executive Function and Concurrent and Future Outcomes.
 Poster to be presented at the Annual Association for Psychological Science Virtual Convention, Virtual (COVID-19).

 Stucke, N. & Doebel, S. (2021, May).
 What Are the Kids Doing?
 Children’s Time Use and Relations with Executive Function during the COVID-19 Pandemic.
 Flash talk to be presented at the Annual Association for Psychological Science Virtual Convention, Virtual (COVID-19).

 Stucke, N., Wise, F., Farquhar, L., & Doebel, S. (2021, April).
 Understanding of Others as Evaluators in Preschool-aged Children.
 Poster presented at the Biennial Society for Research in Child Development Conference, Virtual (COVID-19).